RenderKit/embree/README.md

-The following buffers have to get setup by the application: the face buffer (`RTC_FACE_BUFFER`) contains the number edges/indices (3 or 4) of each of the `numFaces` faces, the index buffer (`RTC_INDEX_BUFFER`) contains multiple (3 or 4) 32\ bit vertex indices for each face and `numEdges` indices in total, the vertex buffer (`RTC_VERTEX_BUFFER`) stores `numVertices` vertices as single precision `x`, `y`, `z` floating point coordinates aligned to 16 bytes.
+The following buffers have to get setup by the application: the face buffer (`RTC_FACE_BUFFER`) contains the number edges/indices (3 or 4) of each of the `numFaces` faces, the index buffer (`RTC_INDEX_BUFFER`) contains multiple (3 or 4) 32 bit vertex indices for each face and `numEdges` indices in total, the vertex buffer (`RTC_VERTEX_BUFFER`) stores `numVertices` vertices as single precision `x`, `y`, `z` floating point coordinates aligned to 16 bytes.
 The value of the 4th float used for alignment can be arbitrary.

-Optionally, the application can setup the hole buffer (`RTC_HOLE_BUFFER`) with `numHoles` many 32\ bit indices of faces that should be considered non-existing.
+Optionally, the application can setup the hole buffer (`RTC_HOLE_BUFFER`) with `numHoles` many 32 bit indices of faces that should be considered non-existing.

-Optionally, the application can fill the level buffer (`RTC_LEVEL_BUFFER`) with a tessellation level for each or the edges of each face, making a total of `numEdges` values.
+Optionally, the application can fill the level buffer (`RTC_LEVEL_BUFFER`) with a tessellation rate for each or the edges of each face, making a total of `numEdges` values.
 The tessellation level is a positive floating point value, that specifies how many quads along the edge should get generated during tessellation.
 The